Generic name: iron sucrose

 where: n is the degree of iron polymerization and m is the number of sucrose molecules associated with the iron (III)-hydroxide.

 Each mL contains 20 mg elemental iron as iron sucrose in water for injection.
-Venofer is available in 10 mL single-dose vials (200 mg elemental iron per 10 mL), 5 mL single-dose vials (100 mg elemental iron per 5 mL), and 2.5 mL single-dose vials (50 mg elemental iron per 2.5 mL).
-The drug product contains approximately 30% sucrose w/v (300 mg/mL) and has a pH of 10.5 to 11.1.
+Venofer is available in 5 mL single-dose vials (100 mg elemental iron per 5 mL).
+The drug product contains approximately 30% sucrose w/v (300 mg/mL).
+Sodium hydroxide may be added to adjust pH to 10.5 to 11.1.
 The product contains no preservatives.
 The osmolarity of the injection is 1,250 mOsmol/L.

 Venofer Injection - Clinical Pharmacology